-All of us know a brother or sister who seems to be a target of an inordinate amount of suffering.
+All of us know a brother or sister who seem to be a target of an undue amount of suffering.
 It seems like they’re always in the furnace.
-All we can do is shake our heads and then give them double honor for their faith in God’s grace.
+All we can do really is to shake our heads and then give them double honor for their faith in God’s grace and providence.

 Ministering to these sufferers can be a challenge.
 What can we say to these who seem to be on “God’s anvil?”
 How can we bless those who are in pain?

-Perhaps a simple word of encouragement is the most effective.
-In the midst of my difficulties I had a dear brother who faithfully quoted Philippians 1:6 to me over and over whenever we met and whenever we parted:
+Perhaps a simple word of calm encouragement is the most effective.
+In the midst of some awful difficulties, I once had a dear brother who gently and carefully quoted Philippians 1:6 to me over and over whenever we met and whenever we parted:

 “And I am certain that God, who began the good work within you, will continue his work until it is finally finished on the day when Christ Jesus returns.”

-It was a welcome thing he did.
+It was a precious thing that he did.
 I didn’t mind it all, as a matter of fact I grew to like it.
-At first, I’ll admit it was strange, but my faith began to mix with the Word and I began to believe it.
+At first, I’ll admit it was strange, but my faith began to ‘mix’ with the Word and I began to believe it.
 It’s now my favorite verse in the Bible.

 He refused to preach (or counsel) at me.
 He had the maturity to see what God was doing and to make himself available to God on my behalf.
-Perhaps that patience he showed should be the method of choice?
+Perhaps that patience he showed should be for us the method of choice?
 I look forward to seeing him someday, someway.

 “We can rejoice, too, when we run into problems and trials, for we know that they help us develop endurance.”

 A key word in this verse is “rejoice.”
 It is a good reminder that the pain we feel is not the end.
 These trials have a limited duration (although it seems far away).
-There is coming a day when we navigate through these issues and come out on the other side.
+There is coming a day when we can navigate through these issues and come out on the other side.
 “We will shine like the stars” (Daniel 12:3).

-A “word” spoken out-of-place can cause more conflict for the sufferer.
+A “word” spoken out-of-place can cause even more ‘heartache’ for the sufferer.
 Let us be careful.
-At times it’s better not to say anything and that’s alright.
+At times it’s better not to say anything, and that’s alright.
 Job’s friends were best sitting in the ash heap saying not a word.